How to get started with building a business online

 Step 5.
 Hosting

-For hosting we highly recommend Bluehost, it is the world premier WordPress hosting platform.
+For hosting we highly recommend Domains.co.za, it is South Africa’s premiere WordPress hosting platform.

-It is very easy to use and your hosting includes one free domain registration.
+It is very easy to use and your hosting includes a free SSL certificate, it is very important to install your SSL certificate before starting to build your website.

 Locally we would also suggest Domains.co.za, again the simplicity of uploading your website is superbly easy.